Cognigy/Documentation/docs/en/docs/voicegateway/webapp/outbound-call-routing.md

 ---
 title: "Outbound Call Routing"
 slug: "outbound-call-routing"
-description: "Voice Gateway Outbound Call Routing lets you choose a SIP trunk provider for outbound calls and set up specific rules for call routing."
+description: "Voice Gateway Outbound Call Routing lets you choose a SIP trunk for outbound calls and set up specific rules for call routing."
 hidden: false
 ---

 # Outbound Call Routing

-_Outbound Call Routing_ allows you to select a [carrier](carriers.md) (SIP trunk provider) for outbound calls and configure specific rules for call routing.
+_Outbound Call Routing_ allows you to select a [carrier](carriers.md) (SIP trunk) for outbound calls and configure specific rules for call routing.

 ## How it Works